Estimated reading time: 5 minutes

-The Senior Pastor may be the appropriate person to communicate if it is about the global state of the church, but for information that impacts the operations of the organization, the business administrator, department manager or supervisor may be the more appropriate person to share information.
+The Senior Pastor may be the appropriate person to communicate if it is about the church’s global state.
+Still, for information that impacts the organization’s operations, the business administrator, department manager, or supervisor may be the more appropriate person to share information.

-Organizations that do a good job of communicating identify someone who is responsible for thinking through what the communication needs are, who needs to receive the communication and scripting the communication.
+Organizations that do a good job of communicating identify someone responsible for thinking through the communication needs, who needs to receive the communication, and scripting the communication.

-Good communication is a never-ending challenge but employees appreciate when organizations error on the side of more is better!
+Good communication is a never-ending challenge, but employees appreciate when an organization’s error on the side of more is better!

 Make 2021 the year you earn a certificate in Church Administration.
 Take $25 off when you bundle the training with our growing library of forms, documents, and job descriptions.
 Use coupon code newstudent25 to take $25 off the bundled training package!